 - What will happen when they follow your advice?

-Remember, you’re not the only one fighting for your customers’ attention.
+You're not the only business competing for your customers' attention.

-Once you know who your customers are, it’s time to look at who you're competing with for their attention.
+Once you know who your customers are, it’s time to look at who your competitors are.
 If you don’t know who you're up against, you risk blending in with the crowd and losing your chance to capture your customers’ attention.
-Understanding your competition is crucial—it allows you to differentiate your business and uncover opportunities to stand out in the crowded market.
+Taking a look at your competition shows you where others are falling short and where you can step in with something better.

 Conduct a competitive analysis by: